achaljain/smart-context/website/docs/performance.md

 :::tip

-Explore [source code](https://github.com/achaljain/smart-context/tree/master/website/src/perf) and notice, how fix for performance improvement is same for Redux and Context.
+Explore [source code](https://github.com/achaljain/smart-context/tree/master/website/src/perf) and notice, how performance fix is same for Redux and Context.

 :::